AllenFenglei/IEDL/README.md

 terpreting each identified topic.
 The proposed framework combines the prior topic distributions in a time window during inferring the topics in current time slice, and introduces a new ranking scheme to select most representative phrases and sentences for the inferred topics.
-Experiments on 7,076 Stack Exchange posts show the effectiveness of IEDL in tracking topic change
+Experiments on 7,076 Stack Exchange posts show the effectiveness of IEDL in tracking topic change.

 <p align="center"><img width="70%" src="AOLDAP.png" /></p>

-This project is based on the work of [IDEA](https://github.com/ReMine-Lab/IDEA)
+This project is based on the work of [IDEA](https://github.com/ReMine-Lab/IDEA).

 > Fenglei JIN, Cuiyun Gao, Michael Lyu.
 An Online Topic Modeling Framework with Topics Automatically Labeled.